nominetresearch/ace-mqtt-mosquitto/Readme.md

 This folder contains a demo for the IETF draft MQTT-TLS profile of ACE ([https://tools.ietf.org/html/draft-sengul-ace-mqtt-tls-profile-01](https://tools.ietf.org/html/draft-sengul-ace-mqtt-tls-profile-01)).

  The demo consists of:
  1. Express Node.js based Authorisation Server (AS)
  2. Mosquitto Client extensions
  3. Mosquitto Broker auth_plugin extensions

 SystemImplementation.md explains the design choices and limitations of this prototype implementation.

+Important note: To secure the AS additional steps need to be taken, which depends on the particular deployment environment.

 # Build instructions